1958 Argentine Grand Prix: Report

-A change in fuel regulations meant that the British teams Vanwall and BRM would not be ready for the Argentine race held in mid-January, four months ahead of the second race of the season in Monaco.
-This meant that this race had the fewest entries (10) of any Grand Prix in the history of the F1 World Championship.
+A change in fuel regulations that banned alcohol and methanol meant that the re-tuning of British teams Vanwall and BRM engines would not be ready in time for the long trip to the Argentine race held in mid-January, four months ahead of the second race of the season in Monaco.
+Teams and engine suppliers that not only were racing in F1 but also with sports cars had more experience with using also regular gasoline.

+As a result, his race had the fewest entries (10) of any Grand Prix in the history of the F1 World Championship.
 Vanwall released Moss to compete with another team and he linked up with the Rob Walker Racing Team to drive their Cooper T43, a car about to be superseded at the factory Cooper team by the new T45.

-With the race set to be held in very hot conditions the race was shortened from 400 kilometres to 313.
+With the race set to be held in very hot conditions, as in the 1955 Argentine Grand Prix, it was shortened from 400 kilometres to 313.
 The shorter race led the Walker team to consider running the race without stopping for tyres.
-The car's four stud wheels would take almost two laps to complete a tyre change, much slower than their Ferrari and Maserati rivals.
+The car's four stud wheels would take the time of almost two laps to complete a four tyre change, much slower than their Ferrari and Maserati rivals with Centerlock wheels.
 Moss and his team began a deception, complaining about the tyre situation and how much time they would lose changing tyres.

 Jean Behra in a privateer Maserati 250F led at the start but was quickly passed by Hawthorn.
 By lap ten Juan Manuel Fangio had taken the lead in the Scuderia Sud Americana entered Maserati 250F and Moss had worked his way forward into second position as the pitstops began for the heavier Italian built cars.

 After the pitstops Moss led from Musso and Hawthorn.
 Behra was delayed by a spin and Fangio by a misfire.
-With ten laps remaining the others decided Moss was not going to pit and Musso and Hawthorn picked up the pace.
+With ten laps remaining the others realized Moss was not going to pit at all, and Musso and Hawthorn picked up the pace to catch.
 Moss' tyres were disintegrating but there was enough with careful driving that Moss limped to the line for a remarkable victory.
-Behind the two Ferraris Fangio was the first Maserati to finish with Behra, two laps down, scoring the remaining points.
+Behind the two Ferraris Fangio was the first Maserati to finish.
+Behra, two laps down, scored the remaining points.
 Harry Schell was next ahead of Fangio's teammate Carlos Menditeguy, both Maserati 250F mounted.
 Peter Collins was the only retirement of the ten entries having stopped on the opening lap with a broken axle in the third Ferrari.

-It was the first victory for a rear-engined car but for the moment it would be an aberration brought on by tactics.
-It was not yet obvious that the death of the front-engined car was just a year away.
+It was the first F1 victory for a rear-engined car but for the moment it would be an aberration brought on by hot weather and tactics that took maximum advantage of reduced tyre wear in the better balanced mid-engine car.
+It was not yet obvious that the death of the front-engined F1 car was just a year away, as 1958 was the last year a driver won the World Championship with one.